The Swiss firm lost a practice co-head to White & Case and is now led by Elliott Geisinger

 One such settlement was achieved in 2013 for Técnicas Reunidas in a US$100 million ICC arbitration relating to the development of projects in the energy sector in the Middle East.

-In terms of case results, the firm achieved a favourable settlement for Merck in a US$2 billion dispute with a major US drug-maker over patents for one of the world’s bestselling pharmaceutical products.
-The settlement came on the eve of merits hearings.
+In 2014 the firm also achieved a favourable settlement for Merck in a US$2 billion dispute with a major US drug-maker on the eve of the merits hearing over patents for one of the world’s bestselling pharmaceutical products.

-Ümit Yamantürk, deputy general manager of Turkish contractor Güris, hired a team led by Elliott Geisinger in a crucial dispute for his company.
-“We needed to regroup the line of defence at an advanced stage, and this was understood and executed very efficiently by them.”
-He praises the team’s efficiency and professionalism, and says he has already recommended them to friends.
+Ümit Yamantürk, deputy general manager of Turkish contractor Güris, hired a team led by Geisinger in a crucial dispute for his company.
+“We needed to regroup the line of defence at an advanced stage, and this was understood and executed very efficiently,” he said.

-He says that the firm has “a very good experience of our business” and that its lawyers are “imaginative in their defence strategy and very thorough”.
+He adds that the firm has “a very good experience of our business” and that its lawyers are “imaginative in their defence strategy and very thorough – we have not been disappointed so far”.

-A client in the energy sector praises lead counsel Philippe Bärtsch for his “communications skills, both orally and in writing, consistent availability, attention to the changing circumstances of this litigation and ability to provide focused and detailed advice”.
+A client in the energy sector praises lead counsel Philippe Bärtsch for his “communications skills, consistent availability, attention to the changing circumstances of this litigation and ability to provide focused and detailed advice”.

 Schellenberg Wittmer Ltd’s International Arbitration Group is composed of leading specialists, all of whom have a distinctly international outlook and the experience and expertise to provide representation at the highest level in a broad range of cases, be it under Swiss law or under the laws of other major jurisdictions worldwide.
 Drawing on an outstanding combination of skills and resources, we are committed to providing our clients with cost-efficient, creative and result-oriented representation in international arbitration, from critical pre-arbitration injunctions to effective enforcement strategies.